-The Fall 2016 issue of Board Notes is now available.
+The Spring 2017 issue of Board Notes is now available.
 Board Notes is a semi-annual publication of the Board of Professional Responsibility which offers articles of interest and other information to Tennessee attorneys and judges such as recently-issued Formal Ethics Opinions and recent Disciplinary Actions.
-Click here to read the Fall 2016 issue of Board Notes.
+Click here to read the Spring 2017 issue of Board Notes.

 Special Edition Board Notes

 The Tennessee Lawyers Assistance Program (TLAP), the Board of Professional Responsibility, the Tennessee Board of Law Examiners and the Tennessee Commission on Continuing Legal Education have partnered to publish this Special Edition Board Notes.
 The focus of this newsletter is the recently released study by the American Bar Association/Hazelden Betty Ford Foundation on substance use and other mental health concerns among American attorneys.
 We are hopeful this study and the related articles assist lawyers and judges by providing helpful information and tools to improve lawyer wellness and our profession.

 Please be advised that effective immediately the Board of Professional Responsibility will be sending releases of information by email and will no longer be sending releases of information by facsimile.

 If you are a judge, you will receive releases by email.
 If you are not a judge and want to continue receiving releases, please send your email contact information to email@example.com.

 Additionally, please note that all releases can also be accessed by clicking on "Informational Releases" in the "News and Publications" section of this website.